-Covenant's occupational therapy team provides a basic evaluation of driving abilities through specialized clinical testing and assistance.
-Any disabled person is a candidate for our driving rehabilitation program; however, a physician's prescription is required.
+Using specialized clinical testing and assistance, Covenant's occupational therapy team provides a basic evaluation of driving for individuals.
+Any disabled person can be a candidate for our driving rehabilitation program.
+However, a physician's prescription is required.
 Applicants must have a valid driver's license and be seizure-free for a six-month period of time.
 This is an initial step to determining further driver's training or treatment.

 Our driving program evaluates persons with disabilities such as:

 - Cerebral palsy

 - Head injury and spinal cord injury

 - Neurological problems